dilayercelik/neural-networks-tfw1/README.md

 # About
 This is a Python package that allows you to build certain neural networks with the Tensorflow (version 1) framework: you can customise the number of hidden layers and hidden units, choose between the optimization algorithm (Gradient Descent, Momentum or Adam, default being Adam), the size of the minibatches...

+Schema of the Neural Network: (LINEAR -> RELU) x l number of hidden layers -> SOFTMAX -> OUPUT

 This package is compatible with the HDF5 binary data format: the input datasets need to be in this format.

 -> See the Usage section for an example usage.